Crispy Tostones with a Spicy Onion Pickle

 Tostones are incredibly versatile.
 As I mentioned above, enjoy them for breakfast with fried eggs and avocado, alongside saltfish and tomatoes, saltfish with veggies and dumplings, Ackee and saltfish or as part of a classic Caribbean lunch with rice, beans, and roasted meats, including roasted pork, this sazon chicken, or as a standalone appetizer at your next gathering.

 Preparing and frying them as a family activity can be just as satisfying as eating them.
 Lay them out for a casual à la carte serving, where guests can help themselves and customize their toppings.
-They’re also a fantastic addition to holiday spreads, bringing a little tropical warmth to the table.
+They’re also a fantastic addition to holiday spreads, bringing a little tropical flavor to the table.

 Crispy Tostones